 Ash the firehouse dog from DogWatch® of Greater Charleston

 DogWatch of Greater Charleston owner, Matthew Cormack, saw the story, shared Ash’s photo everywhere he could, and offered to donate a hidden fence upon Ash’s return.
 Ash, thankfully was returned home ten days later.
 Matthew installed a fence for Ash, and after just a few days of training, he was a pro.
-“Ash is a smart dog,” says Matt.
-“He’s super friendly and quite mellow for a young dog.
-He fits right in at the station with the guys.”
-Ash has been safe and sound at Hanahan Fire Station #1 since!

-Many Pit Bull owners worry about the effectiveness of an underground hidden fence due to the high drive many Pit Bulls have.
+Many pit bull owners worry about the effectiveness of an underground hidden fence due to the high drive many pit bulls have.
 Drive means a dog’s natural desire and or commitment to achieve something.
 This could be chasing a squirrel, fetching a ball, or wanting to say hi to a neighbor passing by.
 It could also mean just getting out excess energy by way of zoomies!

 Judith the Pit Bull Mix DogWatch® of Southeastern Ontario wearing a dogwatch collar

-Jude the Pit Bull Mix DogWatch® of Southeastern Ontario
+Jude the pit bull mix DogWatch® of Southeastern Ontario

 Asher the Pit Mix, Rory the Wheaten Terrier, and Cruzan the Bull Terrier Mix wearing dogwatch collars

-Asher the Pit Mix, Rory the Wheaten Terrier, and Cruzan the Bull Terrier Mix from DogWatch® of Upstate New York
+Asher the pit mix, Rory the wheaten terrier, and Cruzan the bull terrier mix from DogWatch® of Upstate New York

 On training day with DogWatch of Upstate New York, they had an especially tough challenge to overcome.
 A dog walked by with its owner just minutes into their session.
 The three friendly dogs simply watched the pup and his owner walk by without attempting to run off their property to say hello!